marco-bolo/metadata-catalogue/README.md

-# The MARCO-BOLO Dataset Catalogue
+# The MARCO-BOLO Metadata Catalogue

 As the MARCO-BOLO (MBO) consortium gathers and produces (meta)data across its work packages (WPs), we'll be building an index of its datasets in this repository.